ayush51/tutorial/tutorial.md

 ###### Welcome to Surfly!

 Surfly enables you to integrate our co-browsing technology fully into your own website.
 The appearance of the co-browsing session can be fully customised to allow for a seamless addition to your website.
 Surfly is easy to set up, as only requires a small addition to your websites' source code.
-Small changes within this code snippet allow you to adapt Surfly to your needs.
+You may also adapt the functionality of the session, by enabling the options you wish to include, or disabling those you wish to remove.

 ###### What is a Surfly session?